The Matrix: Home media

 The Matrix was released on DVD and Laserdisc in its original aspect ratio of 2.39:1 on September 21, 1999, in the US from Warner Home Video as well as in 1.33:1 aspect ratio in Hong Kong from ERA Home Entertainment.
-It was also released on VHS in both full screen and widescreen formats followed on December 7, 1999.
+It was also released on VHS in both full screen and widescreen formats on December 7, 1999.
 After its DVD release, it was the first DVD to sell more than one million copies in the US.
 By 2000, the film went on to become the first to sell more than three million copies in the US.
 At that point, it became the top-selling DVD release of all time, holding this record for a few months before being surpassed by Gladiator.
 By November 10, 2003, one month after The Matrix Reloaded DVD was released, the sales of The Matrix DVD had exceeded 30 million copies.
 It then debuted on both VHS and DVD formats in the UK on November 29, 1999.
-The Matrix sold more than 107,000 DVD copies in just two weeks, breaking Armageddon's record for becoming the country's best-selling DVD title.
-The Ultimate Matrix Collection was released on HD DVD on May 22, 2007 and on Blu-ray on October 14, 2008.
-The film was also released standalone in a 10th anniversary edition Blu-ray in the Digibook format on March 31, 2009, 10 years to the day after the film was released theatrically.
+The Matrix sold more than 107,000 DVD copies in just two weeks, breaking Armageddon's record for being the country's best-selling DVD title.
+The Ultimate Matrix Collection was released on HD DVD on May 22, 2007, and on Blu-ray on October 14, 2008.
+The film was also released standalone in a 10th-anniversary edition Blu-ray in the Digibook format on March 31, 2009, ten years to the day after the film was released theatrically.
 In 2010, the film had another DVD release along with the two sequels as The Complete Matrix Trilogy.
 It was also released on 4K HDR Blu-ray on May 22, 2018.
 The film as part of The Matrix Trilogy was released on 4K Ultra HD Blu-ray on October 30, 2018.

 Other media

-The franchise also contains three video games: Enter the Matrix (2003), which contains footage shot specifically for the game and chronicles events taking place before and during The Matrix Reloaded; The Matrix Online (2004), an MMORPG which continued the story beyond The Matrix Revolutions; and The Matrix: Path of Neo (2005), which focuses on Neo's journey through the trilogy of films.
+The franchise also contains four video games: Enter the Matrix (2003), which contains footage shot specifically for the game and chronicles events taking place before and during The Matrix Reloaded; The Matrix Online (2004), an MMORPG which continued the story beyond The Matrix Revolutions; The Matrix: Path of Neo (2005), which focuses on Neo's journey through the trilogy of films; and The Matrix Awakens (2021), an interactive technology demonstration developed by Epic Games using Unreal Engine 5.

 The franchise also includes The Matrix Comics, a series of comics and short stories set in the world of The Matrix, written and illustrated by figures from the comics industry.
 Most of the comics were originally presented for free on the official Matrix website; they were later republished, along with some new material, in two printed trade paperback volumes, called The Matrix Comics, Vol 1 and Vol 2.